WXST

-WXST (99.7 FM, "Star 99.7") is a commercial radio station licensed to Hollywood, South Carolina, and serving the Charleston metropolitan area and the South Carolina Lowcountry.
-It airs an urban adult contemporary radio format and is owned by Saga Communications as part of its Charleston Radio Group.
+WXST (99.7 FM, "Star 99.7") is a commercial radio station licensed to Hollywood, South Carolina, United States, and serving the Charleston metropolitan area and the South Carolina Lowcountry.
+It airs an urban adult contemporary format and is owned by Saga Communications as part of its Charleston Radio Group.
 The studios are on Clements Ferry Road in Charleston.
-Syndicated programs heard on WXST include The Steve Harvey Morning Show and The Sweat Hotel with Keith Sweat.

-WXST is a Class C1 station.
-It has an effective radiated power (ERP) of 70,000 watts.
 The transmitter tower is on Venning Road in Mount Pleasant.
-WXST broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries an urban contemporary format, which feeds FM translator W257BQ at 99.3 MHz.
-The HD3 subchannel simulcasts the urban gospel format on co-owned WSPO 1390 AM.
+WXST broadcasts in HD Radio: the HD2 digital subchannel carries an urban contemporary format, which feeds FM translator W257BQ (99.3 FM) while the HD3 subchannel is a simulcast of WSPO.